LED lights have fast become the go-to lighting for both businesses and homes.

 LED’s tend to flicker more than other types of lights.
 If your LED’s are color changing or dimmable, they will flicker very quickly which you cannot see.
 This flickering has an effect on your biology and can have some harmful effects over time.
-Older light and TV technology has more noticeable flicker, but LED’s have so fast you cannot see it.
+Older lights and TVs have more noticeable flickers, but LED’s flicker so fast you cannot see it.

 LED lights are popular, but they are not the only type of light out there.
 There are different types of lights available to purchase to use in your home and office.
 These include incandescent, fluorescent, halogen, and full-spectrum lights.

 The light bulbs that emit the highest amount of blue light are LEDs and fluorescent lights.
 Your smartphones, tablets, and computer screens also emit blue light.
 However, incandescent bulbs emit only a small amount of blue light.
 Even though they are an older technology, perhaps these are a safer option for people who worry about potential eye damage from LEDs.

 Flourescent lights were an improvement over incandescent lights in terms of energy usage, yet still had some dangers.
 Specifically, they had a risk of mercury exposure to a person nearby if they were broken.
 They also caused other health risks such as eye diseases and migraine headaches.
 Flourescent lights are also known to flicker occasionally which can affect your work.